 Homeschooling Laws, regulations and Requirements in Michigan

 Under Michigan state law, all children aged between 6 to 18 years must comply with the homeschool law.
-Parents can choose to homeschool under the homeschool statue or as a nonpublic school.
+Parents can choose to homeschool under the homeschool statute or as a nonpublic school.

 Parents are not required to notify the local government or educational authorities about the homeschooling program.
-However, the Michigan homeschool statue requires to follow an organized educational program covering the subjects such as reading, spelling, mathematics, history, science, civics, literature and English grammar.
+However, the Michigan homeschool statute requires to follow an organized educational program covering subjects such as reading, spelling, mathematics, history, science, civics, literature and English grammar.